To Top

 Remember to re-assess all of your marketing efforts regularly, including your marketing copy and collateral.
 You’ll need to do a COVID-19 sanity check.
 This won’t be a one-time exercise, but a constant process of reassessing whether your digital marketing strategy and collateral make sense in a rapidly changing situation.

-COVID-19 Digital Marketing Communication
+Covid-19 Digital Marketing Communication

 For businesses, it’s a matter of mastering the fine balance between “business as usual” communication and leaning too heavily on the current crisis.
 If a business tries to carry on with their communication and ad campaign collateral unchanged, they run the risk of coming across as tone-deaf and alienating their customer base because they’ll appear like they don’t understand how much the pandemic has affected them.
 On the other hand, businesses will not want to look like they’re trying to exploit the crisis either.